intro-to-text-analysis-F23/syllabus/README.md

 - Final project deliverables and grade distribution:
     - Due week 5 (5 points): [Schedule a meeting](https://calendly.com/rsk2160/office-hour) with me to discuss ideas for your final project.
 You must have a meeting scheduled on the calendar **by the end of week5, but the meeting can happen the following  week, if needed.**
-    - Due week 8 (15 points): Project proposal **due by 10am before the start of class.**
+    - Due week 8 (15 points): Project proposal
-    - Due week 13 (60 points): Final project **due by 10am before the start of class.**
+    - Due  12/6 or 12/20 (20 points): In-class project presentations (15 points for the presentation, 5 points for questions)
-    - Due week 13/14 (20 points): In-class project presentations (15 points for the presentation, 5 points for questions)
+    - Due 12/20 at 9:00am: Final project

      <br>